Branch Coverage

 - switch case statements

-- looping statements like for, while etc.
+- looping statements like for, while, etc.

 Branch Coverage

-Mathematical formula to compute the coverage metric is as follows:
+The mathematical formula to compute the coverage metric is as follows:

 Example

-Number of Covered branches = 3
+Number of covered branches = 3

-Total number of branches = 4
+Total number of branches in the program = 4

 BC = (3/4)*100